-As indicated in Notes 13, 14 and 15 to the consolidated financial statements, as of December 31, 2023, the Company and Subsidiaries have long-term assets for a net depreciation and impairment value of US\$1,440 million.
-In this regard, in 2023, the Group recorded an impairment of US\$125 million and recovery of US\$89 million as a result of its assessment of the recoverable value of those assets.
+As indicated in Notes 13, 14 and 15 to the consolidated financial statements, as of December 31, 2024, the Company and Subsidiaries have long-lived assets for a net depreciation and impairment value of US\$1,355 million.
+In this regard, in 2024, the Group recorded a recovery of

+US\$92 million as a result of its assessment of the recoverable value of those assets.
 To this effect, Management made significant estimates regarding different factors, such as future mineral prices, proven and probable reserves and inferred resources that determine the net production value, head grades, operating costs, capital expenditures and discount rate.
 Due to the uncertainty in the estimate, we have identified this matter as a key audit matter.